Shift3/qa-team/satelliteS&P.md

 2. QA Lead will schedule a kickoff meeting with QA Team, devs and PM.

-3. If the project doesn’t have a project board in Github, Lead Dev will create a project board for QA using the following column titles as a guide:
+3. If the project doesn’t have a project board in GitHub, Lead Dev will create a project board for QA using the following column titles as a guide:
   - Pending
   - Accepted
   - In Progress